cmderdev/cmder/README.md

 To make an alias and/or any other profile settings permanent add it to one of the following:

 Note: These are loaded in this order by `$CMDER_ROOT/vendor/init.bat`.
-Anyhing stored in `%CMDER_ROOT%` will be a portable setting and will follow cmder to another machine.
+Anything stored in `%CMDER_ROOT%` will be a portable setting and will follow cmder to another machine.

 * `%CMDER_ROOT%\\config\\profile.d\\\*.cmd` and `\*.bat`
 * `%CMDER_ROOT%\\config\\user-aliases.cmd`